AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Stage 3: Operational

 AI is running within your organization in at least one area.
 A specific project, product, or service has been institutionalized with AI capabilities.
-To fully reach this stage, you’ve also established governance: policies around how AI should and shouldn’t be used, data security requirements, and guidelines for safe implementation.
+You have also established governance: policies around how AI should and should not be used, data security requirements, and implementation guidelines.
+This marks the shift from “playing with AI” to “running our business with AI.”

 Stage 4: Systematized

-The operational stage expands across multiple departments and functions.
-Different teams are using AI for various purposes.
-You likely have an AI leader or dedicated team managing implementation, a formal roadmap for expansion, and budget allocated specifically for AI initiatives.
+AI operates across multiple departments and functions.
+You likely have an AI leader or dedicated team, a formal roadmap for expansion, and budget allocated specifically for AI initiatives.
+Different teams are using AI for various purposes, with coordination and strategy connecting these implementations.

 Stage 5: Transformational